 The Greatest told it like it is: You don’t start thinking about security when you’ve been hacked.
 By then it’s too late.
 You think about it before you start your website.
 You vet the plugin and theme authors.
 You keep an eye on your websites.
 If you’re out of your depth, you hire an expert.
 Being prepared makes all the difference in the world.

 Don’t, for one second, start thinking that any WordPress security plugin and/or service will somehow make you magically prepared.
 We can help you take most of the load off your shoulders and provide the tools you need, but at the end of the day you, and only you, are responsible for the security of your WordPress website.
 And if your attitude is “meh, whatever, I don’t have time for this”, you’re setting yourself up for a fall.
+You can bet the guys trying to get into your site have time for it.

 Always Have a Backup Ready

-Even the biggest bad asses like being alive
+Even the baddest asses like being alive

 Be Vigilant.
 Always.